Reinforcement Learning-Based Downlink Transmit Precoding for Mitigating the Impact of Delayed CSI in Satellite Systems: Introduction

 \begin{itemize} \item In this work we study the downlink transmission of a satellite equipped with a UPA to multiple single-antenna mobile users.
 We consider handovers in our design and propose a practical handover algorithm where the serving satellite is selected based on its distance to the centre of the coverage area.
 Furthermore, the frequency of handovers is used as a parameter in our numerical results. \item The proposed method circumvents conventional channel prediction, hence reducing the complexity, and constructs accurate TPC matrices despite relying on outdated CSI. \item In this work, DRL is employed for constructing the TPC matrix.
 DRL is particularly well-suited for erratically fluctuating environments like this one, where the system must account for the dynamically varying channels between a satellite and mobile users having random locations, while also handling handovers.
 This adaptability allows DRL to outperform traditional methods in the face of uncertainty in dynamic scenarios. \item The DRL agent employs the DDPG algorithm to handle the continuous action space, and uses a state augmentation technique for dealing with observation delays in the environment. \item Our numerical results include practical scenarios, relying on different frequencies, different handover mechanisms, and different pilot rates, in a dense four-layer Starlink constellation. \end{itemize}

 The rest of this paper is organized as follows.
 In Section \ref{Section: System Model}, the system model and the time-varying channel model are introduced.
 Section \ref{Section: Problem Formulation} presents the problem formulation, and Section \ref{Section: DRL-Based Precoding Solution} is dedicated to our DRL-based solution.
-The constellation design, the details of the neural networks and our simulation results are given in Section \ref{Section: Numerical Results}, while Section \ref{Section: Conclusion} concludes the paper.
+The constellation design, the details of the neural networks, and our simulation results are given in Section \ref{Section: Numerical Results}, while Section \ref{Section: Conclusion} concludes the paper.
+Throughout the paper, variables and functions are represented by italic lowercase letters, while constants are depicted by italic uppercase letters.
+Vectors and vector functions are denoted by bold lowercase letters, and matrices and matrix functions are represented by bold uppercase letters. {The notation $|\cdot|$ indicates the absolute value of a variable, and $\tr (\cdot)$ represents the trace function.
+Additionally, $(\cdot)^T$ and $(\cdot)^H$ denote the transpose and conjugate transpose of a vector/matrix, respectively.} For clarity, the index for users is shown in square brackets in the superscripts of variables, e.g., $x^{[k]}$ indicating the variable $x$ for the $k$th user.